 When symptoms of asthma, such as wheezing, coughing, or shortness of breath, become more severe, more frequent, or both, it's known as an asthma flare-up.

 - What's the Difference Between a Nebulizer and an Inhaler?

 Inhalers and nebulizers are two different devices used to get rescue or controller asthma medications directly into the lungs.
 Find out how they work.

-- What's the Difference Between Rescue and Controller Medications?
+- What's the Difference Between Quick-Relief and Long-Term Control Medicines?

-Asthma medicine comes in two main types: controller medicine and rescue medicine.
-Even if a child takes controller medicine regularly, rescue medication is still needed to handle flare-ups.
+Asthma medicine comes in two main types: quick-relief and long-term control medicines.
+Even if a child takes a long-term control medicine regularly, quick-relief medicine is still needed to handle flare-ups.

 Visit our blog!

 Visit the Dr. Mom Squad blog to join in the conversation with our experts!
 You will hear from four local women who have two big things in common; they are all doctors and they are all moms!

 Kohl's Cares® Merchandise